youngcet/weather_app/README.md

 This application uses Provider for state management and an http handler has been built to control all of the API calls.

 #Bonus:
-Swap from celsius to fahrenheit
+Swap from celsius to fahrenheit# weather_app